teunmooij/payload-tools/packages/swagger/README.md

   - Swagger UI
   - LICENSE file, if available

-`payload-swagger` uses `payload-openapi`, whcih documents ALL your payload openapi endpoints and includes:
+`payload-swagger` uses `payload-openapi`, which documents ALL your payload openapi endpoints and includes:

 - collection endpoints
 - global endpoints